 Main Keyword | Hotel Name | Secondary Keyword (Optional)

 Meta Title Tags should be under 70 characters, so if adding in the secondary keyword makes it too long, save that keyword for another page.
 You’ll want to write one Meta Title for each one of your pages and include your main keywords on your most important pages and relevant pages (Home, Accommodations, etc.).
-For your less important or more specialized pages, you can do more keyword research to find relevant keywords that have search volume, but simply including a descriptive phrase that reflects the content on the page will be better than a generic page name.
+For your less important or more specialized pages, you can do more hotel keyword research to find relevant keywords that have search volume, but simply including a descriptive phrase reflecting the content on the page will be better than a generic page name.
 Once you have these written, give them to your website developer or brand contact, and they will be able to add them to your website code.

 What’s your line, Master Yahoo?